By Rhiannon Ward

 This is a fine and startling ghost story.
 Louisa is spunky and brave with good intuition about other people.
 Her pregnancy makes her both more vulnerable and potentially unreliable, adding to the suspense.
 Clewer Hall is a cursed house that is not exorcised when Louisa, George and the Clewers leave.

-This book has a similar feel as Ruth Ware’s THE DEATH OF MRS. WESTAWAY.
+THE DEATH OF MRS. WESTAWAY.
 But Louisa is a much more confident — and interesting — protagonist.

 Author Sarah Rhiannon Ward has managed to stay true to the 1925 setting while creating a modern story with an empowering theme.